-For governmental funds information is presented separately in the governmental fund balance sheet and in the governmental fund schedules of revenues, expenditures and changes in fund balances for the general fund, the capital nonrecurring fund and the infrastructure fund, which are considered to be major funds.
+For governmental funds information is presented separately in the governmental fund balance sheet and in the governmental fund schedules of revenues, expenditures and changes in fund balances for the following major funds:

+- General fund

+- Capital nonrecurring fund

+- Infrastructure fund

 Data from the other governmental funds are combined into a single, aggregated presentation.
 Individual fund data for each of these other governmental funds is provided in the form of combining schedules in Schedules 3 and 4 of this report.